A priori error for unilateral contact problems with Lagrange multiplier and IsoGeometric Analysis: Numerical Study

-In Figure \ref{fig:disp 0point003_a}, absolute errors in $L^2$ and $H^1$-norms for the $N_2 / S_0$ choice are shown.
-As expected, optimal convergence is obtained for the displacement error in the $H^1$-norm: the convergence rate is close to the expected $3/2$ value.
-Nevertheless, the $L^2$-norm of the displacement error presents suboptimal convergence (close to $2$), but according to Aubin-Nitsche's lemma in the linear case, the expected convergence rate is $5/2$.
-On the other hand, in Figure \ref{fig:disp 0point003_b} the $L^2$-norm of the Lagrange multiplier error is presented, the expected convergence rate is $1$.
-Whereas a convergence rate close to $0.6$ is achieved when the error is computed respect to the Hertz's analytical solution, and close to $0.8$ is achieved when compared with the refined numerical solution.
+In Figure \ref{fig:disp 0point003_a}, absolute errors in $L^2${-norm} and $H^1${-semi-norm} for the $N_2 / S_0$ choice are shown.
+As expected, optimal convergence is obtained for the displacement error in the $H^1$-{semi-}norm: the convergence rate is close to the expected $3/2$ value.
+Nevertheless, the $L^2$-norm of the displacement error presents suboptimal convergence (close to $2$), but according to Aubin-Nitsche's lemma in the linear case, the expected convergence rate is {lower than} $5/2$.
+On the other hand, in Figure \ref{fig:disp 0point003_b} the $L^2$-norm of the Lagrange multipliers error is presented, the expected convergence rate is $1$.
+Whereas a convergence rate close to $0.6$ is achieved when {we compare the numerical solution and the Hertz's analytical solution}, and close to $0.8$ is achieved when {we compare the numerical solution and the refined numerical solution}.

 As a second example, we present the same test case but with significantly higher pressure applied $P = 0.01$.
 Under these load conditions, the contact area is wider ($a = 0.15223$) and the contact pressure higher ($p_0 = 0.083641$).
 It can be considered that the ratio $a/R$ no longer satisfies the hypotheses of Hertz's theory.